-Each user has, in addition to their folder in /home, their own workspace, accessible in /workspace/<username>
+Each user has, in addition to their folder in /home, their own workspace, accessible in /workspace/$USER

 - /home: do not store large files in your /home directory.
 You can use it to store, for example, the input files you use to start your calculations and the output files summarizing the results.

 - /workspace: larger, it allows computing nodes to generate or work with potentially very large files (terabytes).
-It is therefore the place where it is advisable to store your checkpoint files.
+It is therefore the place where it is advisable to store your temporary and checkpoint files.

 Users of the same group are also granted access to a shared directory into /workspace/group_name.
 To know which group(s) you belong to, use the groups command.

 There is no storage limit for the users of Azzurra.
 However, you are asked to store only the files that are useful for your computations.
 Files that are not used anymore must be transferred to your own storage systems.